b08x/website_old/_posts/2023-06-04-agile-bloom.md

 date: "2023-06-04 04:54"
 categories: [Prompt Engineering]
 tags: ['agile', 'tree of thought', 'openai']
-abstract: "Using the Tree of Thought in an Agile context"
+abstract: "Using the Tree of Thought For Agile Design"
 ---

 Agile Scrum and Tree of Thought are connected through various concepts and their relationships.